Lux Docs

 • Every 3 seconds (QuantumCheckpointInterval), a QuantumBundle is created containing a Merkle root of ~6 BLS block hashes.

-• The bundle is signed asynchronously with Ringtail threshold (0.6s online signing, 2.5s total including offline prep).
+• The bundle is signed asynchronously with Pulsar threshold (0.6s online signing, 2.5s total including offline prep).

 • Bundles are chained via PreviousHash for integrity.